-JOB ALERT: Peckham is hiring
+JOB Alert: Peckham is hiring

 Peckham will also host a Virtual Job Fair Thursday, December 17th from 9am-12pm.

-A Facebook live Q&A event will be held on Tuesday, December 15th from 3 to 4:30pm.
+A Facebook live Q&A event will be held on Today, December 16th in Spanish from 11:30 to 1pm.